On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Discussion

 \section{Discussion}

-The goal of this work was to explain the emergence of characteristic representations from sparse linear coding models fit to natural data, despite the varied assumptions underlying the many algorithms in current use.
-To this end, we have taken an important step toward unifying the hundreds (if not thousands) of publications on the topic by demonstrating very general, deterministic conditions under which the identification of parameters in this parsimonious model is not only possible but also robust to the inevitable uncertainty permeating measurement and model choice.
+A main motivation for this work is the emergence of seemingly unique representations from sparse coding models trained on natural data, despite the varied assumptions underlying the many algorithms in current use.
+Our results constitute an important step toward explaining these phenomena as well as unifying many publications on the topic by deriving general deterministic conditions under which identification of parameters in this model is not only possible but also robust to uncertainty in measurement and model choice.

-Specifically, we have shown that, given sufficient data, the problem of seeking a dictionary and sparse codes with minimal average support size (Prob.~\ref{OptimizationProblem}) reduces to an instance of Prob.~\ref{InverseProblem}, to which our main result (Thm.~\ref{DeterministicUniquenessTheorem}) applies: every dictionary and sparse codes consistent with the data are equivalent up to inherent relabeling/scaling ambiguities and a discrepancy (error) that scales linearly with the measurement noise or modeling inaccuracy.
-The constants we provide are explicit and computable; as such, there is an effective procedure that sufficiently affirms if a proposed solution to Probs.~\ref{DeterministicUniquenessTheorem} or \ref{OptimizationProblem} is indeed unique up to noise and inherent ambiguities.
+We have shown that, given sufficient data, the problem of determining a dictionary and sparse codes with minimal support size (Prob.~\ref{OptimizationProblem}) reduces to an instance of Prob.~\ref{InverseProblem}, to which our main result (Thm.~\ref{DeterministicUniquenessTheorem}) applies: every dictionary and sequence of sparse codes consistent with the data are equivalent up to inherent relabeling/scaling ambiguities and a discrepancy (error) that scales linearly with the measurement noise or modeling inaccuracy.
+The constants we provide are explicit and computable; as such, there is an effective procedure that sufficiently affirms if a proposed solution to these problems is indeed unique up to noise and inherent ambiguities, although it is not efficient in general.

-An immediate application of our theoretical work is Prop.~\ref{neuroprop}, which certifies the validity of perhaps the only published theory of neurally-plausible bottleneck communication in the brain: that sparse linear coding in a compressed space of neural activity can recover sparse codes sent through a randomly-constructed (but unknown) noisy wiring bottleneck \cite{Isely10}.\footnote{We refer the reader to \cite{ganguli2012compressed} for more on interactions between dictionary learning and neuroscience.}